 Caring for Raw Metal Products Over time, your brass and copper accessories will begin to patina.
 This is totally normal and can be as beautiful as shiny metal.
 However, if you do not like the look of the aged patina there are simple steps you can follow to keep your pieces looking their best.
+Avoid wearing jewelry in hot tubs, pools, or the ocean.
+Keep perfume, hair spray, lotions and other chemicals off your jewelry.

 Basic cleaning If your brass or copper item is dusty or dirty rather than tarnished, simply wash it with mild soap, rinse well, and pat dry with a soft cloth.
 Use a toothbrush to gently scrub any topical residues.
 Let it dry for a few hours before storing.